dolfin-adjoint/pyadjoint/docs/source/documentation/custom_functions.rst

           self.add_dependency(func.get_block_output())

 We call the superclass constructor and  save the key word arguments.
-Then we tell fenics_adjoint that the operation this block represents depends on the function :py:data:`func`.
-As :py:data:`func` is an overloaded object it has a :py:meth:`get_block_output` method.
+Then we tell pyadjoint that the operation this block represents depends on the function :py:data:`func`.
+As :py:data:`func` should be an overloaded object it has a :py:meth:`get_block_output` method.

 Next we can define a :py:meth:`__str__` method.
-This gives a name to the block, so the output of this is for example how the block is represented in graphs made with :py:meth:`visualise <pyadjoint.tape.Tape.visualise>` as explained in the section on :doc:`debugging <debugging>`.
+This gives a name to the block, so the output of this is for example how the block is represented in graphs made with :py:meth:`visualise <pyadjoint.Tape.visualise>` as explained in the section on :doc:`debugging <debugging>`.

 .. code-block:: python